green-arrow/server-dash-server/README.md

 Password: Adm!n

 These credentials will be displayed in the console window after starting the application for the first time.
+You will need to follow the instructions on [server-dash-client](https://github.com/green-arrow/server-dash-client) to get the Ember web application up and running.

 ### Forcing Setup